skoch/new-machine-template/README.md

     $ ./setup.sh
     ```
 ## Applications
-Here I have notes for specific applications that need further setup: 1Password, iTerm, Dropbox, any fonts I use to install, etc
+Here you can make notes for specific applications that need further setup: 1Password, iTerm, Dropbox, any fonts to install, etc